-[filename] Log events are stored in a file with the specified name.
-If a path interaction = stderr, network trace stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside memory Log events are sent to the memory output on the local disk.
+Log events are sent to the memory output on the local disk.
+This memory interaction = stderr, network trace stdout Log events are sent to the Standard output (stdout). stderr Log events are sent to the Standard error output (stderr). network Log events are sent to Message Server, which can reside memory Log events are sent to the memory output on the local disk.
 This